Orlando Arcia Preview, Player Props: Braves vs. Dodgers

 - Miller (8-3 with a 4.00 ERA and 79 strikeouts in 87 2/3 innings pitched) makes the start for the Dodgers, his 17th of the season.

-- In his most recent time out on Tuesday, the right-hander went six innings against the Arizona Diamondbacks, giving up four earned runs while surrendering seven hits.
+- The right-hander last appeared on Tuesday against the Arizona Diamondbacks, when he tossed six innings, allowing four earned runs while giving up seven hits.

-- The 24-year-old has put together a 4.00 ERA and 8.1 strikeouts per nine innings across 16 games this season, while giving up a batting average of .236 to opposing hitters.
+- In 16 games this season, the 24-year-old has amassed a 4.00 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .236 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.